National Security Papers Project

 The Briefing Books are a deeper look into a few of the topics Bill Clements worked on during his tenure as Deputy Secretary of Defense, with links to a select collection of archival documents.
 The Briefing Books are designed to allow users to focus on particular issues that may span a period of years.

-The Oral History Project is a collection of interviews with top ranking government and military officials who worked with Bill Clements during his time at the Department of Defense.
+The Oral History Project is a collection of interviews with top ranking government and military officials who worked with Bill Clements during his time at the Department of General.